Photo Credit: Ted Eytan

 The laundromat situation in DC can also be pretty spotty.
 The closer you’re to the center of the city the more likely it is to have a local laundromat nearby.
 But if you’re planning on commuting you’ll want an apartment with a washer/dryer.

 Here are a few of our favorite websites to find apartments.
-Use the sort functionality to drill down on your desired number of bedrooms, budget, etc.
+Use the sort functionality to narrow down if you want a one-bedroom apartment or something bigger, set a budget, etc.

-It may surprise you, but Craigslist is a very useful site in finding apartments (especially places whose owners/landlords are desperate to rent out).
+It may surprise you, but Craigslist is a very useful site in finding apartments (especially those with places whose owners/landlords are desperate to rent out).

 Note: This DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.